 1. What Kind of HVAC System / AC Unit Do You Have?

 So long as your home has an HVAC system, upgrading your system’s air filter is a smart choice.
 For those with central air, it’s particularly important.
-And useful during wildfires.
+And, very useful during wildfires.
 Central air conditioning recirculates indoor air.
 With wildfire smoke outside, you want to limit your system’s fresh air intake as much as possible and maximize air recirculation.
 With this in mind, choose the best home air filter possible to capture and reduce indoor pollutants.

 2. Size, Fit and Filter Changes Matter